1909 Nobel Prize in Literature: Prize decision

-In 1909, Selma Lagerlöf was shortlisted alongside Maurice Maeterlinck and Émile Verhaeren.
-Committee chair Carl David af Wirsén yet again, knowing that Swinburne died months before the Nobel announcement, launched for Belgian writers Maeterlinck and Verhaeren.
-He regarded on Maeterlinck as "one of the finest writers in the continent" and praised his "brilliant compositions in works like The Blind and Pelléas and Mélisande, as was the same for Verhaeren's poetic oeuvres.
-But unfortunately, Wirsén failed to gain any support from other committee members.
-Hence, Lagerlöf was made the Nobel laureate.
+Nobel committee chair Carl David af Wirsén had for years fiercely opposed the proposals to award Selma Lagerlöf the Nobel Prize in Literature.
+Wirsén advocated Algernon Swinburne who competed against Lagerlöf as the main candidate for the 1908 prize, but following Swinburne's death Lagerlöf received a strong support from the other members of the Swedish Academy in 1909.
+In addition to a joint nomination from eight members of the Swedish Academy, the Nobel committee received ten nominations for Lagerlöf from prominent professors in Sweden and Denmark, including one proposal of a shared prize to Lagerlöf and Verner von Heidenstam.

+While Lagerlöf had a strong support by the members of the Swedish Academy as a whole, only two members of the Academy's Nobel committee advocated a prize to Lagerlöf, while the other three, including Wirsén, pushed for the Belgian writer Maurice Maeterlinck (subsequently awarded in 1911).
+In addition, Wirsén and committee member Hans Hildebrand, who both opposed a prize to Lagerlöf, also launched the French historian Ernest Lavisse as a candidate for the prize.
+Wirsén concluded in his report to the Academy: "Since only two committee members unconditionally recommended Selma Lagerlöf, the statement could not contain a proposal in her favor.
+It has already been mentioned that other committee members paid great attention to Maeterlinck's and Lavisse's candidacies."

+On 11 November 1909 a large majority of the members of the Swedish Academy voted to award Lagerlöf the Nobel Prize in Literature as the first Swedish and first female recipient of the award.

 Reactions

 The choice of Swedish writer Selma Lagerlöf as Nobel laureate in 1909 (for the "lofty idealism, vivid imagination and spiritual perception that characterizes her writings") followed fierce debate because of her writing style and subject matter, which broke literary decorums of the time.
 In the French newspaper Le Figaro the award to Lagerlöf was enthusiastically received.
 "All of her work", reporter Marc Hélys wrote, "bears the mark of her nobel soul; all of it, all the way to the shortest of her stories, all the way to the delicious volume composed for children: The Wonderful Adventures of Nils".
 The positive recognition was complemented by a short story by Lagerlöf published in the paper's Supplément littéraire the same day.